Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Experimental results

 \subsection{Datasets}

-3rd COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-3) construct challenge data from various public datasets [10].
-There are two types of speech mixture, a target speaker mixed with a single interferer, or a target speaker mixed with a non-speech noise.
-Speaker data from LRS3, non-speaker noise data from CEC1, DEMAND, DNS 2nd Version, MedleyB Audio, ESC-50.
-Train set include around 34,500 scenes, 113 hours in total, 605 target speakers, interferers are constructed among 405 competing speakers and approximately 7,300 noise files.
-Dev set include around 3,300 scenes, test set include 2,400 scenes.
+The 3rd COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-3) constructs challenge data from various public datasets \cite{blanco2023avse}.
+Two types of speech mixtures are considered: a target speaker mixed with a single interferer, or a target speaker mixed with non-speech noise.
+Speaker data are sourced from LRS3 \cite{afouras2018lrs3}, and non-speaker noise data from CEC1 \cite{graetzer2021clarity}, DEMAND \cite{thiemann2013demand}, DNS 2nd Version \cite{dubey2023icassp}, MedleyB Audio \cite{bittner2014medleydb}, and ESC-50 \cite{piczak2015dataset}.
+The AVSEC-3 Training Set comprises approximately 34,500 scenes, totaling 113 hours, with 605 target speakers; interferers are drawn from 405 competing speakers and about 7,300 noise files.
+The AVSEC-3 Dev Set includes around 3,300 scenes, and the AVSEC-3 Test Set contains 2,400 scenes.
+For the occlusion comparison experiments, we used the Test Set.
+To compare with other systems, we accordingly evaluate our system on the Leaderboard Evaluation Set, and on Dev Set against other SOTA systems.